ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

   - Changes:

 ### Tables & Figures
-- [ ] **A14:** Section 6.1: Figure 4 only mentioned briefly - clarify what can be learned from it
+- [x] **A14:** Section 6.1: Figure 4 only mentioned briefly - clarify what can be learned from it
-  - Changes:
+  - Changes: Defined CDF at first mention and added two interpretive sentences explaining near‑field vs tail behavior and threshold‑dependent dominance.
+Commit: 846ef4b.

 - [x] **A15:** Section 6.2: No reference to Table 6 in text - add reference
   - Changes: Added explicit reference to Table \ref{tbl:cost} in 6.2 paragraph discussing the Pareto cost–accuracy plot.
 Commit: 7dc04f1.